softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

     * Publications
 * Updating Source Code
     * Changes to the source code should be communicated to the administrators from the tool status page.
 Once an update is requested the tool status is changed back to Updated.
-    * NanoHUB tool administrators manually re-deploy the modified code.
+    * nanoHUB tool administrators manually re-deploy the modified code.
     * The status will be changed to Installed.
 * Once the code is tested and working, the tool owner can approve the tool.
 * The last step is to publish the tool for registered users to see and use it.